inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/resource_types.md

     en: Publication
 ```

 As seen in the above example, resource types can be grouped by type (e.g. the thesis examples), or they can be independent (e.g. the publication example).

-If the resource type is part of a group, the `subtype` field should have the value of the `id` of the parent resource type.
-Note that the parent resource type cannot itself be the subtype of another resource type.
+If the resource type is part of a group, its `type` value should be the same as the group/parent's resource type `id` and its `subtype` value should be the same as its own `id`.
+Note that the parent resource type cannot itself be part of a group.
 Only two levels are allowed.

-If the resource type is independent, the `subtype` value has to be empty, and the `id` and `type` values must be the same.
+If the resource type is independent, its `type` value should be the same as its own `id` and its `subtype` value should be empty.
 Otherwise, there will be issues when loading the facets.

 Then, when you run `invenio-cli services setup` for the first time.
 Only those 3 resource types will be loaded.

 The optional `tags` key accepts an array of options affecting the behavior of these resource tags:

 - `depositable` - the resource type will show up in the deposit form dropdown for the field **Resource type**.
-- `linkable` - the resource type will show up in the deposit form dropdown for **Related works / Resource type**.
+- `linkable` - the resource type will show up in the deposit form dropdown for the field **Related works / Resource type**.

 If no tags are passed, the resource type doesn't show there, but it shows in the search facets.